 This module is clearly providing the power for the rest of our system.
 Since we are not working with high voltages or magnetism, this module is simplified to strictly low voltage DC power.
-The Arduino needs a range of 5-12V to operate, and we currently have 6V battery packs for 4-1.5V AA batteries, so that was our inspiration for this module.
-It is possible that space may be a limitation, so we might transition to a smaller battery to power our system.
-There is no data transfer between the power module and the rest of the system, so there will only be two wires leaving this module.
+The Arduino needs a range of 5-12V to operate, and we currently have a 9V battery clip, so that was our inspiration for this module.
+There is no data transfer between the power module and the rest of the system, so only two wires will leave this module.